d9pouces/PolyArchiv/doc/source/examples/simple.rst

   * a set of files uploaded by users.

 Other kind of data (cached data, temp files, and of course the code) do not have to be backuped.
-We only use a simple daily backup pattern: files copy and sql dump sent to a remote SSH server.
+We only use a simple daily backup pattern: files copy and sql dump sent to a remote SSH server (say, backup.intranet.org).
+Data are sent as a new archive every day, keeping the 7 last days, and at least one archive per week during 10 weeks (and then at least one archive per year).

 Thus, we need to define a single collect point and a single backup points.